 TLDR:

 The SEC Marketing Rule, formally known as Rule 206(4)-1 under the Investment Advisers Act of 1940, represents the most important update to investment adviser advertising regulations in over six decades.
+It governs advertisements by registered investment advisers, including many digital and indirect communications that older advertising guidance did not address cleanly.

 The Marketing Rule sets seven baseline prohibitions that apply to all advertisements.
 Violating any one of these prohibitions may result in non-compliance.